sourcefabric/Newscoop/newscoop/UPGRADE_4_3.md

 Above steps are required to upgrade Newscoop 4.2.3/4.2.4 to 4.3.

-We also recommend to update all the legacy plugins: `debate`, `poll`, `soundcloud`, `recaptcha` or remove them, because they will not be compatible with Newscoop 4.3 anymore.
+We also recommend to update all the legacy plugins: `debate`, `poll`, `soundcloud`, `recaptcha`, because they will not be compatible with Newscoop 4.3 anymore.

 How to do this?: